-So there I was in the middle of nowhere, there was no forwarding address I could find for Quang’s Records, and I was now sweating my arse off.
-I needed a break, so I hopped into the nearest café to recuperate and wallow.
+So, there I was in the middle of Vietnam, there was no forwarding address I could find for Quang’s Records, and I was now sweating my arse off.
+I needed a break, so hopped into the nearest café to recuperate and wallow.
 As I sat there soaking up the air-con and sipping on a ridiculously strong iced coffee, I all but gave up on finding someone to do a Vinyl Chapter.
 Then, out of nowhere, a song came on the café radio: Don’t Speak by No Doubt.
-This was a track from the album Tragic Kingdom, and was one of the very first records I bought for myself when I was young with my paper-round money.
+This was a track from the album Tragic Kingdom and was one of the very first records I bought when I was young with my paper-round money.
 I took this as a sign from the vinyl gods that I must continue my search.
-With a revitalised hunger due to the music (and the huge caffeine hit) I paid my bill and headed back towards Long Play Bar to see if it was open yet.
+With a revitalised hunger (and a huge caffeine hit) I paid my bill and headed back towards Long Play Bar to see if it was open yet.

-Long Play Bar was a great place to end my Vinyl adventure in triumphant fashion, and a fitting way to finish off my trip to Vietnam.
-As with everyone I met in the country, the manager was very friendly and laid back, and after talking for a while was only too happy to contribute to Vinyl Chapters.
-I highly recommend anyone who hasn’t visited to try Vietnam for the culture, history and beauty, but if it’s records you’re after, maybe wait until your back home!
+Long Play Bar was a great place to end my vinyl adventure in triumphant fashion, and a fitting way to finish off my trip to Vietnam.
+As with everyone I met in the country, the manager was friendly and laid back, and after talking for a while was only too happy to contribute to Vinyl Chapters.
+I highly recommend anyone who hasn’t visited to try Vietnam for the culture, history, and beauty, but if it’s records you’re after, maybe wait until you’re back home!